 Whiplash is a common injury resulting from a car accident, truck accident or any other type of accident where the head is rapidly and abruptly “whipped” forwards and backwards.

 The most common type of car accident is an impact in the rear.
 Typically, the vehicle that gets “rear-ended,” or impacted in the rear, is at the greatest risk of experiencing a whiplash injury.
+But head-on collisions can cause whiplash too.
+You can also experience whiplash if your airbag fails to deploy.

 Contrary to popular belief, a whiplash injury is not trivial.
 In its early stages, whiplash can cause pain in the neck, shoulders, head and base of the skull.
 Other symptoms include headaches, dizziness, fatigue, sleep problems, blurred vision, ringing in the ears, and poor concentration and memory.
 Most people recover from whiplash symptoms in a few weeks to a few months.
 However, about 15-20 percent of people develop chronic pain.